coatyio/coaty-website/collections/_docs-coaty-swift/designrationale.md

 ---

-In case you want to know why certain things have been implemented in a particular way in the CoatySwift implementation.
+In case you want to know why certain things have been implemented in a particular way in the Coaty Swift implementation.